ForexAndBeyond/candlestick-patterns/README.md

 "True" indicates that pattern is detected at that candle

 ## Parameters
-All pattern detection methods receive 3 parametrs:
+All pattern detection methods receives 3 parameters:
 * target (String) - Indicates the column to which the result of detection is saved as boolean.
 * is_reversed (Bool) - Pass True if rows in dataframe are in time descending order, otherwise False.
 Deafult is False.
 * ohlc (List) - Pass list of strings which indicates the column names of open/high/low/close prices in dataframe.
 Default: ["open", "high", "low", "close"].